 Another Twitter user took it further.
 He accused Carano of promoting “hateful, bigoted views,” of furthering conspiracy theories about the presidential election, of implying that COVID is a hoax, and even of liking tweets about shooting protestors.
 This fan wrote that Carano, who plays a former Rebel soldier in The Mandalorian, is “not part of the Rebellion.”

-Not surprisingly, the hashtag #FireGinaCarano is trending.
-But Insider says that because season two of The Mandalorian is now airing on a weekly basis, it could be too late for Disney to write Carano’s character off the show, if that is indeed what they want to do.
-So far, there has been no indication from Disney that they plan to fire Carano.
+Not surprisingly, the hashtag #FireGinaCarano started trending.
+However, at that point The Mandalorian was airing its second season on a weekly basis, so it was too late for Disney to write Carano’s character off the show, if that is indeed what they want to do.